- Chart

 Weaknesses

-- Dependence on government contract awards
+- Dependence on government contracts can lead to revenue volatility.

-- Integration challenges from past acquisitions
+- Integration challenges from past acquisitions.

 Opportunities